RSS Feed

 The rocky plain

-We continue clambering down over boulders and the rocky trail (hard on the feet) and finally about 3:30 came to our little taverna, where we sat in the shade drinking cokes and yakking up a storm.
+We continue clambering down over boulders and the rocky trail and finally at about 3:30 came to our little taverna, where we sat in the shade drinking cokes and yakking up a storm.
 Back in the van for a drive back to our hotel through incredible mountain scenery.

 As I sit here writing this, the church bell is tolling the hour, and it is incredibly quiet afterwards.
 Siesta until 5PM.